Could a common antiseptic be a game changer in the fight against the coronavirus?

 Dr. Anthony Cardillo, CEO of Mend Urgent Care and ER physician, joined Eyewitness News to break down the latest research on the antiseptic that might have been in your medicine cabinet for years.

-Dr. Cardillo says he was alerted by a Ventura County doctor that the antiseptic is currently being used in the sinus and ENT surgical world in light of research out of Malaysia that showed promising results using diluted Betadine.
+Dr. Cardillo says he was alerted by Dr. George Domb, an ENT surgeon in Redding, that the antiseptic is currently being used in the sinus and ENT surgical world in light of research out of Malaysia that showed promising results using diluted Betadine.

 Can the coronavirus live on the bottom of your shoes?
 Local doctor analyzes risk, shares tips